bhoamikhona/javascript/Section 11/README.md

 - You might notice that `findIndex()` is very similar to the `indexOf()` method that we've studied before but, the big difference is that, with `indexOf()`, we can only search for a value that is in the array e.g. `indexOf(23)` but, on the other hand, with `findIndex()`, we can create a complex condition e.g. `findIndex(function (element) {element > 13})`.
 - So, both of those methods return an index number but, `indexOf()` is a lot simpler than `findIndex()`.
 - NOTE: Both, the `find()` and `findIndex()` methods get access to current index, and the current array.
 So as always, besides the current element, these other two values are also available.
 Also, both `find()` and `findIndex()` methods were added to JavaScript in ES6.

+### Some and Every

+- `some()`
+  - The `array.some(callbackFn(element, index, array) {}, thisArg)` method tests whether at least one element in the array passes the test implemented by the provided function.
+It returns true if, in the array, it finds an element for which the provided function returns true; otherwise it returns false.
+It doesn't modify the array.
+  - Parameters:
+    - `callbackFn` - A function to execute for each element in the array.
+It should return a truthy value to indicate the element passes the test, and a falsy value otherwise.
+The function is called with the following arguments:
+      - `element` - The current element being processed in the array.
+      - `index` - The index of the current element being processed in the array.
+      - `array` - The array `some(callbackFn(element, index, array){}, thisArg)` was called upon
+    - `thisArg` - A value to use as `this` when executing `callbackFn`.
+- `every()`
+  - The `array.every()` method test whether all elements in the array pass the test implemented by the provided function.
+It returns true is callbackFn returns a truthy value for every array element, otherwise false.
+  - Parameters:
+    - `callbackFn` - A function to execute for each element in the array.
+It should return a truthy value to indicate the element passes the test, and a falsy value otherwise.
+The function is called with the following arguments:
+      - `element` - The current element being processed in the array.
+      - `index` - The index of the current element being processed in the array.
+      - `array` - The array `every()` was called upon.
+    - `thisArg` (optional) - A value to use as `this` when executing `callbackFn`.

 ## Author